movestore/movestore.github.io/publish_workflow.md

 Please list the funding sources that have supported you while developing your Workflow.

 #### Workflow references
 Please list all main references that you have used and will need for further work with your Workflow publication.
-See [here](appspec.md#References) for possible Reference types.
+See for possible [Reference types](appspec.md#References).

 #### License
 Chose a license under which you want to share/publish your Workflow and which users of it must abide to.
 See our [recommendations](license.md) as help for your selection.